 The best rotation schedule is to move it for a quarter turn every few days.

 Fertilization is an extremely important process for many plants because, via it, they receive much-needed nutrients that they can’t produce insufficient amounts on their own.
 This goes especially for indoor plants that live in pots and solely depend on your care and the nutrients you provide for them.

 Each plant has its requirements and that is the case with maidenhair ferns as well.
-If you decide to fertilize them you need to be very careful and fertilize it moderately, because any exaggeration can cause it to die quite fast.
+If you decide to fertilize them you need to be very careful and fertilize them moderately, because any exaggeration can cause them to die quite fast.

 There are four crucial chemical elements that allow your plant to “work” properly and conduct all the processes crucial for its growth and survival.

 - Nitrogen: This extremely important element is part of the chlorophyll molecule that gives the plant its green color and takes part in the photosynthesis process, though which every plant creates food for itself and emits oxygen.
 When a plant lacks nitrogen it will show in its leaves turning yellow.